pivotal-sadubois/newsletter/catalog/docs/developer_env.md

 # Compile and Test the Guestbook Application
 As a developer there are two option to build and test the application environment.
-The first option is running the user-profile-backend and user-profile-database directly on your labtop where the PostgreSQL database will be deployed as a Docker Container and the user-profile-backend can be build (Maven build) directly within VSCode.
-The second option is to deploy the all components of the Guestbook Application (user-profile-backend, user-profile-database and user-profile-ui to kubernetes with Tanzu Applicaiton Platform (TAP).
+The first option is running the user-profile-backend and user-profile-database directly on your laptop where the PostgreSQL database will be deployed as a Docker Container and the user-profile-backend can be build (Maven build) directly within VSCode.
+The second option is to deploy all components of the Guestbook Application (user-profile-backend, user-profile-database and user-profile-ui to kubernetes with Tanzu Applicaiton Platform (TAP).
 Both scensarios will be described.